-- Anti-lag enable input Select what input pin is used to arm the anti-lag system. - Maximum TPS Specify the maximum throttle position for anti-lag to be active.
-Note: If using drive by wire, this setting uses the accelerator pedal position and not the throttle position, allowing the drive by wire to open the throttle beyond the maximum TPS as long as the accelerator pedal position is below this value. - Minimum RPM Anti-lag is shut down if the RPM drops below this point. - Maximum RPM Anti-lag is disabled above this RPM. - Maximum MAT Anti-lag shuts down if the air temperature goes over this point. - Maximum ALS time The longest allowable time, in seconds, for the anti-lag system to operate. - Time between activations This is used to prevent a brief sensor reading out of the anti-lag range from resetting the anti-lag timer.
-The MS3Pro treats any set of activation conditions in this time block as a single activation, even if it briefly comes out of the TPS or other conditions that would activate anti-lag. - Minimum CLT The lowest coolant temperature at which anti-lag can be used. - Maximum CLT Anti-lag is disabled above this temperature. - Enable cyclic fuel cut If this is turned on, the anti-lag system will use a rotating fuel cut when active.
-Do not use this with staged injection, as you may get a lean condition. - Enable cyclic spark cut Cuts spark when the anti-lag system is active. - Enable roving idle fuel cut This uses a secondary fuel cut to reduce idle speed.
+- Anti-lag enable input Select what input pin is used to arm the anti-lag system. - Maximum TPS Specify the maximum throttle position for anti-lag to be active. - Minimum RPM Anti-lag is shut down if the RPM drops below this point.

+- Maximum RPM Anti-lag is disabled above this RPM. - Maximum MAT Anti-lag shuts down if the air temperature goes over this point. - Maximum ALS time The longest allowable time, in seconds, for the anti-lag system to operate. - Time between activations This is used to prevent a brief sensor reading out of the anti-lag range from resetting the anti-lag timer.
+The MS3Pro treats any set of activation conditions in this time block as a single activation, even if it briefly comes out of the TPS or other conditions that would activate anti-lag. - Minimum CLT The lowest coolant temperature at which anti-lag can be used. - Maximum CLT Anti-lag is disabled above this temperature. - Enable cyclic fuel cut If this is turned on, the anti-lag system will use a rotating fuel cut when active. - Enable cyclic spark cut Cuts spark when the anti-lag system is active. - Enable roving idle fuel cut This uses a secondary fuel cut to reduce idle speed.
 Roving idle fuel cut is active when anti-lag is off.